- To spark innovative public policy discourse

 - To inspire graduates

-Ultimately, the Center seeks to improve the governance of states, metropolitan areas and cities through research, teaching and public events.
+The center seeks to improve the governance of states, metropolitan areas, and cities through research, teaching, and public events.
 We support research, particularly for junior faculty in their teaching and their research.
 We believe this helps them build a strong foundation for motivating students in innovative and inspiring ways.
 We also hope to nurture faculty interests in broad areas of public policy regarding state and local government and intergovernmental relations.
-We support a wide range of research interests including urban economics, policies and development; education policy and governance; civic engagement and social capital; governmental communications.
-The Center offers a variety of venues for communication and discussion open to students, academics and the public.
+We support a wide range of research interests including urban economics, policies, and development; education policy and governance; civic engagement and social capital; and governmental communications.
+The center offers a variety of venues for communication and discussion open to students, academics, and the public.

 Who We Serve

 We strive to reach this group primarily through scholarly publications in top tier journals and, to some extent, through academic workshops and conferences conducted at Harvard and elsewhere.

 We reach this audience through a wider range of tactics: publication in professional and general-audience journals and magazines, the center Policy Brief Series, op-ed commentaries, presentations at conferences, and HKS executive education activities.

 The student audience is targeted by degree program teaching, case study writing, other curriculum development, seminars and workshops, informal brown bag lunches where faculty present research in progress, and by individual discussions and counseling.

 Several goals and strategies have framed the efforts of the Taubman Center:

 - Provide service and incentives to the best junior faculty at HKS to strengthen their interest in cities, policies with urban significance, and intergovernmental relations, and stimulate high quality research.

 - Maintain the center as an intellectual community where faculty and research staff can productively work on urban research and teaching, as well as interact with each other to stimulate, support, and critique these endeavors.